 Intermittent fasting is safe so long as you do not overeat during the times you need to.
 It is best to consult your doctor if you have any health conditions such as diabetes, endocrinological issues or cardiac disease before starting an Intermittent fasting program.

 Fasting can cause drops in blood pressure so make sure that you are capable of handling the fasting period.

 The fat burning process brought about by intermittent fasting can be different for each person.
 Try to avoid entering starvation mode by choosing the best intermittent fasting method for you.

 Fasting has been around for ages.
 It is not something new but we look at fasting in a new light.
 It always pays to be well informed regarding the benefits and risks of undergoing a weight reduction program.
 Intermittent fasting might just be the perfect one for you.

-If you have tried Intermittent fasting, please let us know what you think by sending us a comment below or you may share our post with someone you think might be interested.
+If you have tried Intermittent fasting, please share our post with someone you think might be interested.